6.5 C

 Conclusion

 Breaking unhealthy eating habits is a journey that requires patience, commitment, and self-awareness.
 By identifying your triggers, replacing unhealthy choices with nutritious alternatives, and practicing mindful eating, you can gradually change your relationship with food.
 Small, consistent changes will lead to long-term success, helping you achieve not only better physical health but also a more balanced and mindful approach to eating.
+Remember, the key is progress, not perfection.
+Focus on taking one step at a time, and over time, those small changes will add up to a healthier, more sustainable lifestyle.

 - Advertisement -spot_imgspot_img